joealmond/the-employee-madness-v2-react/notes_for_PAP_10.md

 #10 - frontend routing for the tools (#5)
 - Replace the text input field with a name search/query parameter in the url.

-// add search query in URL with name
+// add useSearchParams with 'name'
+// use searchFunction already made

 Show only those tools, which name contains the name filter.
 For example /tools?name=pe should show the Pencil and Pen tools.
 The search can be case sensitive or insensitive.